chiperific/promistasks/README.md

   - System sends email when new && non-oauth signs up
   - System sends email with list of payments due between 14 and 0 days && past due
   - Client Reports send an email when created

+## FUTURE
+1. Client reporting: public form with limited options for types of errors
+  - Looks up property by client
+  - creates a task for property.connections.where(relationship: 'staff contact').last || Organization.maintenance_contact
+  - Sends an email alert to the owner.

 ## Decisions
 - Footer: Anyone logged in can create a task